splix/tijax/README.markdown

  * url - url for request
  * data - data to be sent (map of strings)
+ * timeout - time in millisecond (default is 10000 = 10 seconds)
  * headers - headers for request (map of strings)
  * success - a function to be called if the request successed.
+Arguments:
-Arguments: `data` - map, parsed JSON response
+   * `data` - map, parsed JSON response
+   * `status` - string (always 'success' for this event)
+   * `http` - used Ti.Network.HTTPClient
- * error - a function to be called if the request failed
+ * error - a function to be called if the request failed.
+Arguments:
+   * `http` - used Ti.Network.HTTPClient
+   * `status` - string (currently always 'error' for this event)
- * complete - a function to be called when the request finished (after success and error callbacks are executed)
+ * complete - a function to be called when the request finished (after success and error callbacks are executed).
+Arguments:
+   * `http` - used Ti.Network.HTTPClient
+   * `status` - status of request, can be: 'error', 'success'

 License
 -------